 Solar Lights Change Lives

-Let There Be Light International has helped more than ONE MILLION people in off-grid Africa gain access to solar energy in their homes and health clinics.
+Let There Be Light International and our local NGO partners have helped 1.2 MILLION people in off-grid Africa to gain access to solar energy in their homes and frontline health clinics.
+Many energy poor families still rely on kerosene and candles for lighting, impacting their safety, health, education, and economic outcomes.

 Our Impact